 - 1. To critically examine issues in advertising such as the perpetuation of conspicuous consumption, stereotyping and other social biases, as well as the utility of this marketing device to our social order; - 2.
 To develop a deeper understanding of the diverse impacts of advertising as well as the ability to read and assess the subtext underlining advertising messages; - 3.
 To cultivate an appreciation for the positive aspects of this phenomenon and a discerning eye for its pitfalls; - 4.
 To use the skills mentioned above to conceptualize and develop campaign ideas for socially-conscious and appropriate advertising messages; - 5.
 In essence, to develop keener insights into the advertising and marketing world so you may become more thoughtful consumers and producers of marketing communication and services.

 Evaluation Criteria:

+Critique: 10%

-Critiques (2): 15% for the first and 10% for the second for a total of 25% Mid-term paper and proposal: 40%
+Mid-term paper and proposal: 45%

 Team project: 20%